 What is the Bhagavad-gita?

-The Bhagavad-gita is universally renowned as the jewel of India’s spiritual wisdom.
+The Bhagavad-gita is universally renowned as the jewel of India’s yogic wisdom.
 Indeed, no work even compares in its revelations of man’s essential nature, his environment, and his relationship with God.
 The Bhagavad-gita is considered the principle scriptures on the philosophy of yoga and meditation.

 Albert Einstein: “When I read the Bhagavad-gita and reflect about how God created this universe everything else seems so superfluous.”